dbt-labs/docs.getdbt.com/website/docs/docs/building-a-dbt-project/building-models/materializations.md

 ---

 ## Overview
-Materializations are strategies for persisting dbt <Term id="model">models</Term> in a warehouse.
+<Term id="materialization">Materializations</Term> are strategies for persisting dbt <Term id="model">models</Term> in a warehouse.
 There are four types of materializations built into dbt.
 They are:
 - <Term id="table" />
 - <Term id="view" />
 - incremental